csun/doclearn_data/README.md

 * django whatever had a bunch of files but couldnt find examples
 * just no docs in sixpack
 * plyvel not python
+* jedi docstrings mostly describe functions and little gotchas about them - not what they do
+* Not enough ggplot doc